DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Which left a harder thought I didn’t want to say out loud: maybe the static isn’t an accident.

-The birds handed me a baseline.
-If that’s what un-interfered coordination looks like, then our problem isn’t capacity—it’s interference.
-The question changed shape.
-I wasn’t asking why we fail to connect.
-I was hunting what prevents us from connecting—and who benefits when we don’t.
+The baseline was clear.
+If this is what un-interfered coordination looks like, then the human problem wasn't a lack of capacity—it was a systemic interference.
+My task was to identify the source of that signal degradation.

 ---